8thwall/web/gettingstarted/xrsumerian/README.md

-# IMPORTANT NOTE:

-This page is still under construction.
-The information contained here may be still be incomplete.

 # Amazon Sumerian with 8th Wall Web
 ### tl;dr
 While Amazon Sumerian provides you with the tools to create immersive 3D experiences, it does not provide creative control over the web page that is hosting these experiences.
 In order do something like, say, customize your loading screen, you’re required to use Sumerian with Amazon Amplify.
 Amazon Amplify is a tool that allows developers to create web apps and provides APIs to several AWS Services (like Sumerian!).